Jake Jarman: 2024

-At the 2024 European Championships Jarman helped Great Britain finish second as a team behind Ukraine.
-Individually he won his second gold medal on vault.
+At the 2024 European Championships, Jarman helped Great Britain finish second as a team behind Ukraine.
+Individually, he won his second gold medal on vault.
 In June of that year Jarman was selected to represent Great Britain at the 2024 Summer Olympics alongside Joe Fraser, Harry Hepworth, Luke Whitehouse, and Max Whitlock.
 Paris was Jarman's Olympic debut and with his teammates, finished fourth at the team all-around.
 He qualified for the finals of the floor exercise with the highest score of 14.966 and ultimately won bronze medal with a score of 14.933, his career-first Olympic medal and Team GB's first Paris medal in artistic gymnastics.
 Jarman finished his 2024 Olympics stint with a fourth place in vault.

 During the Paris Olympics, it was reported in Philippine news media that the Gymnastics Association of the Philippines (GAP) is recruiting Jarman to potentially represent the country at the 2028 Summer Olympics in Los Angeles, with GAP president Cynthia Carrion stating that "[Jarman] wants to play for the Philippines".

 2025

 Jarman was selected to attend the 2025 European Championships alongside Harry Hepworth, Jamie Lewis, Jonas Rushworth and Luke Whitehouse where he contributed on floor exercise, vault, pommel horse, parallel bar and high bar to help Britain win their third ever European team title.
 He also qualified for the vault and mixed team final.
 He won silver with Ruby Evans in the inaugural mixed team final and won silver on vault.
-In late September Jarman was selected to represent Great Britain at the 2025 World Championships where he won gold on floor exercise.
+In late September, Jarman was selected to represent Great Britain at the 2025 World Championships where he won gold on floor exercise.

+2026

+Jarman was selected to represent Great Britain at the 2026 World Championships alongside Joe Fraser, Courtney Tulloch, Reuben Ward, Harry Hepworth, and alternate Jonas Rushworth.